HarryEndrulat/School-projects/README.md

 # School-projects
-All projects i've completed for school
+All projects I, Harry Endrulat have completed for school